Sweetens Cove Golf C...

 "Sequatchie is, in my opinion, potentially one of America's -- and thus the world's -- very best nine hole courses.
 Rob and Tad's key roles in envisioning and then delivering this project puts them in elite company indeed."

 "It's not totally unusual for a golf architect to leap out of the back room into prominence.
 David Kidd did exactly the same when he built Bandon Dunes in the late 1990s, and he hasn't been the only one.
 If the right opportunities fall into his path, I would be pretty confident that Rob will ascend to that level.
-His work at Battle Creek is remarkable: to take a flat, boring nine hole course and build something so visually dramatic and yet such damned good fun to play is, in my opinion, one of the more impressive golf architectural achievements in recent years.
+His work at Sweetens Cove is remarkable: to take a flat, boring nine hole course and build something so visually dramatic and yet such damned good fun to play is, in my opinion, one of the more impressive golf architectural achievements in recent years.
 Some will say it is too bold; I disagree.
-The first and most important job of a golf course is to put a smile on the face of those who play it; well, I came off Battle Creek wearing the biggest grin for some considerable time, and I reckon that'll be true of the overwhelming majority who get to play there.
+The first and most important job of a golf course is to put a smile on the face of those who play it; well, I came off Sweetens Cove wearing the biggest grin for some considerable time, and I reckon that'll be true of the overwhelming majority who get to play there.
 I look forward to seeing where Rob's career takes him next; wherever it is, I reckon local golfers will be lucky guys."

 After touring the golf course during construction, Rodney Cole, PGA Professional, remarked: